13588112254/littlefs/DESIGN.md

 solution for avoiding the early death of a filesystem due to wear.
 Importantly, littlefs's wear leveling algorithm provides a key feature: You can increase the life of a device simply by increasing the size of storage.

-**-- scratch below --**
-Increasing the life
-of a device

-of a devices does not require buying a more expensive flash part, instead the life of a device can be increased by

-To drive the random number generator, we can

-.
-This is especially
-hard

-to restart
-the allocator.
-The combined

-this random offset is uniform, the combined allocation pattern is a unform

- chose an offset to restart

-relatively simple wear leveling algorithm.

-In consider unused blocks, called "dynamic" blocks because the data on the blocks may be changing; and state as they are

-When talking about wear leveling, we

-errors but may still
-be able to detect and

----

-still
-have

-It also listens to any errors reported by the block device, which can be useful

-The first step in detecting bad blocks is to

-Once we've found a bad block, we need to be able to evict it and replace it with what is hopefully a good block.

-Wear leveling is the action of distributing block writes evenly across storage to avoid an early end of life from individual blocks dying early due to unbalanced wear.
-There are typically two categories of wear leveling
-algorithms:

-1. Dynamic wear leveling - Wear is distributed evenly across all **dynamic** blocks.
-Usually this is accomplished by simply choosing the unused block with the lowest amount of wear. static data.

-2. Static wear leveling - Wear is distributed evenly across all **dynamic** and **static** blocks.
-Unmodified blocks may be evicted for new block writes.
-This does handle the problem of static data but may lead to wear amplification.

-Recovering from bad blocks doesn't really have anything to do with the block allocator itself.
-It relies on the ability to detect and evict any bad block found in the filesystem.

-in t

- wearing out a blocks that are written to more than others

-heavy wear on a single block

-a term that describes distributing block writes evenly to avoid the early termination of a flash part.
-There are typically two levels of wear leveling:

-On top of performance, the block allocator has a secondary role: wear leveling filesystem writes.

-Wear leveling is a term that describes distributing block writes evenly to avoid the early termination of a flash part.
-There are typically two levels of wear leveling:

-1. Dynamic wear leveling - Wear is distributed evenly across all **dynamic** blocks.
-Usually this is accomplished by simply choosing the unused block with the lowest amount of wear.
-Note this does not solve the problem of static data.

-2. Static wear leveling - Wear is distributed evenly across all **dynamic** and **static** blocks.
-Unmodified blocks may be evicted for new block writes.
-This does handle the problem of static data but may lead to wear amplification.

-The first step to provide wear leveling is to make sure that all blocks can participate in eviction for the block allocator.

-blblblbl

-Once the block allocator has control of all blocks, it is then responsible for making sure the wear is evenly distributed.

-littlefs provides a form of statisical wear leveling.

-blblblblbl

-geh

-another day:wq

-.
-It is
-responsible for

-Wear leveling

-Much like a garbage collector found in a s

-allocation info on
-disk, littlefs relies on the fact that the blocks in the filesystem is a mirror image of the free blocks.
-Much like a garbage collector found in high-level languages, littlefs tries to find unused blocks on demand.

-Figuring out which block can be used next, and indirectly wear leveling, is the responsibility of the block allocator.
-The block allocator in littlefs has a very important role as nearly every update involves block allocation.

- in
-littlefs, since

-Block allocation, and indirectly wear leveling,

-So we now have a filesystem built out of metadata pairs and CTZ skip-lists.
-A key feature of filesystem so far is that all of the data structures are some form of copy-on-bounded-writes (COBW), with blocks in the CTZ skip-lists being evicted every write, and metadata pairs being evicted after a bounded number of writes.

-the filesystem so far is that all of the data structures are some form of copy-on-bounded-writes (COBW), which

-on two blocks and CTZ
-skip-lists containing any number of blocks.
-This leaves an [elephant](https://upload.wikimedia.org/wikipedia/commons/3/37/African_Bush_Elephant.jpg) of a question.
-Where are all these blocks coming from?

 **-- old below --**